 Landscape Plant Recognition Study Collection

-This special collection represents the numerous plants students learn throughout the spring quarter in Environmental Science and Resource Management/Biology 331, also known as Landscape Plant Recognition.
-Herbarium specimens are provided for students to enhance their learning, as well as reference books, botanical dictionaries, a dissecting microscope and guidance from the herbarium staff.
+This special collection represents the numerous plants students learn about in the spring quarter class known as Landscape Plant Recognition or Environmental Science and Resource Management/Biology 331.
+We provide the students herbarium specimens, as well as reference books, botanical dictionaries, a dissecting microscope and guidance from the herbarium staff.

 Invasive Plant Collections